 The first piece viewers saw in Ellis’s show, “Do You Count?” was a six-foot interactive abacus with neolithic goddesses sculptures for beads.

 Ellis made the work in an effort to humanize individual women battling against domestic violence and sexual exploitation in her community and the world.

 “Especially because the show was being exhibited in a state that has some of the highest domestic violence rates in the country.”

 As Ellis was setting up for her thesis defense, understandably a bit nervous, a class of sixth graders came in to view the show.

-The group’s teacher gathered the kids around Ellis’s table of handheld goddesses you see below.
+The group’s teacher gathered the students around Ellis’s table of handheld goddesses (below.)

 “The goddesses were not priced,” said Ellis.

 “In the description near the table I had challenged the gallery visitors to place a value on the lives of people who have experienced violence.”

 Audience members could place money into the jar for a goddess, and the funds would be donated by Ellis to a specific, nearby, domestic violence shelter.